 How long do leases last for?

-Leases on leasehold properties vary in length, usually between 125 and 999 years in length.
-The longer the lease is, the more the property will be worth, although it is possible to pay to extend the lease in most cases.
+Leases on leasehold properties vary in length.
+They are usually between 125 and 999 years in length.
+The longer the lease is, the more the property will be worth.
+It is possible to pay to extend the lease in most cases.
+This can increase the property value, especially if there is a low number of years left on the lease.

 Leasehold pros and cons

-There are pros and cons to leasehold properties, such as:
+There are pros and cons to purchasing leasehold properties, such as:

 Pros:

-- Leasehold properties are typically cheaper than freehold properties, which can be an advantage for first time buyers or those with a smaller budget.
+- Buying a leasehold property is typically cheaper than a freehold property.
+This can be an advantage for first time buyers or those with a smaller budget.

-- The freeholder is typically responsible for ensuring maintenance to the building and grounds is carried out, as well as providing building insurance.
+- The freeholder is typically responsible for maintenance to the building and grounds, as well as providing building insurance.

-- Many leaseholds are in buildings with shared amenities, such as gardens, common areas, and even gym and leisure facilities in some cases.
+- Many leaseholds are in buildings with shared amenities, such as gardens, common areas, or even gym and leisure facilities.

-- You may be able to purchase the freehold or a share of the freehold, which can increase the property’s value.
+- You may be able to purchase the freehold or a share of the freehold in the future, which can increase the property’s value.

 Cons:

-- Ground rent and service charges are payable to the freeholder, and these charges can increase.
+- You’ll pay ground rent and service charges to the freeholder.
+These charges often increase year-on-year.

-- You may not be allowed to keep pets, alongside other restrictions on the lease which can impact your enjoyment of the property.
+- You may not be allowed to keep pets, or there could be other restrictions on the lease that impact your enjoyment of the property.

-- Conveyancing fees may be higher due to extra work involved in leasehold transactions.
+- Conveyancing fees can be higher due to extra work involved in leasehold transactions.

 - The fewer the years left on the lease, the harder it can be to sell or remortgage.